***We no longer offer this product. Create a similar look with Tuff Stuff Ah-Ha!

 Every time Blue Bunny hydrangea (H. involucrata) blooms in our display gardens, we ask ourselves - why doesn't everyone grow this incredible plant?!
 This truly special hydrangea has so much going for it: large, fuzzy leaves that are a delight to touch, a tidy, low habit that never needs pruning, big, round flower buds that look more like they belong to a peony than a hydrangea, and the flowers.
 Ah, the flowers!
 These large lacecap beauties are a confection of lacy white sterile florets surrounding a burst of violet-blue fertile florets.
-Yes, you have to wait until well into summer for this show to occur (it's usually in mid-late August for us here in Michigan), but is it worth it!
+Yes, you have to wait until well into summer for this show to occur (it's usually in mid-late August for us here in Michigan), but it is worth it!
 This is one hydrangea that even the most jaded gardener will ask about.

 What makes Blue Bunny hydrangea different?